sci-42ver/SICP_SDF/sicp_notes.md

     see
     > But the stream formulation is particularly elegant and *convenient* because the *entire sequence of states is available* to us as a data structure that can be *manipulated with a uniform set of operations*.
 ### 4
+checked up to section 3.5.5 (included) and exercise checking up to 3.5.5 (included)
+- > On the other hand, *normal-order evaluation* can be an extremely valuable tool, and we will investigate some of its implications in Chapter 3 and Chapter 4
+- > In Section 4.2 we will modify the Scheme interpreter to *produce a normal-order variant* of Scheme.
 - > nondeterministic evaluation in Chapter 4.
 - > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.
 - chapter 1 footnote 20